System Design Space

 • Provider degradation

-• How to process a broadcast for 10M users?
+• How do you handle a broadcast to 10M users?

 Enable tracking in Settings